-while there is speculation about additional types.3
+while there are speculations about additional types.3

 The cannabinoid receptor type 1 (CB1)

-is predominantly present in the central nervous system (brain and spinal cord), particularly in those brain regions which regulate functions that typically become disturbed when under the influence of cannabis: sleep, appetite, perception of time, short-term memory, coordination, etc.4
+, illustrated in Figure 2, is predominantly present in the central nervous system (brain and spinal cord), particularly in those brain regions which regulate functions that typically become disturbed when under the influence of cannabis: sleep, appetite, perception of time, short-term memory, coordination, etc.4

-In fact, CB1 is the most abundant GPCR known to be present in the brain.5
+is the most abundant GPCR known to be present in the brain.5

-The cannabinoid receptor type 2 (CB2)
+The cannabinoid receptor type 2 CB2

-is mainly present on cells of the immune system where it can influence pain, inflammation and tissue damage.6
+and is mainly present on cells of the immune system where it can influence pain, inflammation and tissue damage.6

 It should be noted that not all cannabinoid effects can be explained by receptor-binding alone, and it is believed that at least some effects are caused by other mechanisms.7, 8

-.
-G protein-coupled signaling is a mechanism in which a ligand, in our example a drug, binds to the G protein-coupled receptor and causes another protein to activate and elicit a cellular response, in this case, an enzyme.
+Figure 3: G protein-coupled signaling is a mechanism in which a ligand, in our example a drug, binds to the G protein-coupled receptor and causes another protein to activate and elicit a cellular response, in this case, an enzyme.
 The signaling takes place in a series of steps: 1) the ligand (drug) binds to the G protein-coupled receptor, 2) the G protein-coupled receptor changes its shape, 3) the G protein then exchanges guanosine diphosphate (GDP) for guanosine triphosphate (GTP), and finally 4) the G protein then migrates to a protein (enzyme or ion channels) where it regulates (activates) the protein causing a response.

 - Matsuda, Lisa A.; Lolait, Stephen J.; Brownstein, Michael J.; Young, Alice C.; Bonner, Tom I. (1990).
 Structure of a cannabinoid receptor and functional expression of the cloned cDNA.
 Nature, 346(6284), 561--564.